Performance Reviews

 Keep your questionnaires long enough to collect actionable feedback, but short enough that your raters don’t abandon the survey before completion.

-According to media buying agency Good Apple’s chief of staff Elise Cangemi, “Managers should ask reviewers to complete between seven and 10 questions per review.
-Any fewer and you won't get enough feedback on the employee, and any more you start to see the quality of responses slip.”
+According to Elise Cangemi, operations specialist at media buying agency Good Apple, “Managers should ask reviewers to complete between seven and 10 questions per review.
+Any fewer and you won’t get enough feedback on the employee, and any more you start to see the quality of responses slip.”

-Need help crafting your own 360-degree review questionnaire?
-Start with the following questions.
+For help crafting your own 360-degree review questionnaire, start with the following questions.

 10 Closed-Ended 360-Degree Feedback Questions

 It helps to have a balance of quantifiable data for performance insight and qualitative responses for additional context.
-As discussed, closed-ended questions work best for gathering quantifiable data.
+Closed-ended questions work best for gathering quantifiable data.

 Using the following options from the Likert scale — “strongly disagree,” “disagree,” “neutral,” “agree,” and “strongly agree” — have your respondents indicate their level of agreement or disagreement with any of the following statements: